Skip to Main Content

 Explore your topic online or using Library Search or the databases to see what information is available and to get ideas of related topics.
 It's normal to refine or even change your topic based on what you discover at the beginning of the research process.

-Ask questions about your topic from the perspective of every kind of class you have ever seen in a school’s schedule: Ask a historical question, an economic question, a science (biology or other), a global question, a sociological question, a political question, an environmental question, a literature question, an artistic question, and so on.
+Ask questions about your topic from the perspective of every kind of class you have ever seen in a school’s schedule: Ask a historical question, an economic question, a science (biology or other) question, a global question, a sociological question, a political question, an environmental question, a literature question, an artistic question, and so on.

 Limit your topic to a time period (for example: 2, 5 or 10 years) or geographical area (for example: the US, Wisconsin, or Milwaukee) to make it more manageable.